tserrien/JAVA---Graph-Coloring/Updates.md

 PrintMatrix added to Util.
 Util needs to be renamed, but refactoring would need prep.
 Will be done after the baseline benchmark.

-Main is considered to be good enough for now. readGraph got it's imports optimised.
+Main is considered to be good enough for now.<br>
+readGraph got it's imports optimised.

 ----
 #### 2019.08.17
 Found the hardcoded path that made BulkComparison throw nullpointer expection every time. **Hardcoded paths are bad things, MMMMMMKAY?** ~~do you best Mr. Mackey impression~~

 Pathing must be fixed, not pushing till that's changed.
 Not hard, but it's late in the night.
+(Project was indeed uploaded without fixing this to ask for linux specific help from a friend.
+Fix pending)

 ----
 #### 2019.08.16